1. When should the Bris (or Brit Milah Ceremony) be held and what is the 8th day rule?

 19. What Should We Do The Day of the Ceremony?

-* Feed the baby 30 minutes before the ceremony.
+* Please have the baby COMPLETELY feed 30 minutes before the actual start time of the Bris ceremony.

 * Dress the baby comfortably...no long pants.